-Thursday 31 December 2015
+Thursday, 31 December 2015

 End of year post

 It's my birthday and also the last day of 2015.
 I have had a lovely day.
 When I went in to Davie's room to wake him he sleepily held out his arms to give me a hug!
 Then I went for a really nice lunch in The Bothy in Ruthven Lane with James, Ally and Davie.
 I laughed at what Ally said when James asked him why he had walked from Exhibition Centre station to Byres Road instead of taking the Underground from Partick to Hillhead.
 Ally replied "£1.40 mate!"
-Typical Ally, always thrifty!
+My boys are thrifty!
 While we were at the restaurant Jamie phoned from his ski holiday in France to wish me a happy birthday; it was good to hear his voice; he is having a great holiday and has enough snow to ski on - just enough!

 I wonder what 2016 holds in store?

-Tuesday 29 December 2015
+Tuesday, 29 December 2015

 Frankenstorm